Trans-Code/organizer-manual/README.md

 * wait for our response
 * you can start!

-It is very important for us to know about all events that use the Trans*Code name. __Please only use the Trans\*Code name if you have contacted us and have approval__.
+It is very important for us to know about all events that use the Trans*Code name. __Please only use the Trans-Code name if you have contacted us and have approval__.

 ## Ready?